Brookline College - Tucson Data & Information Overview

 Student Loan Debt

-It's not uncommon for college students to take out loans to pay for school.
-In fact, almost 66% of students nationwide depend at least partially on loans.
-At Brookline College - Tucson, approximately 95% of students took out student loans averaging $7,178 a year.
-That adds up to $28,712 over four years for those students.
+Almost 66% of college students who graduated with the class of 2018 took out student loans, but that percentage varies from school to school.
+At Brookline College - Tucson, approximately 53% of students took out student loans averaging $7,406 a year.
+That adds up to $29,624 over four years for those students.

-How Much Money Do Brookline College - Tucson Graduates Make?students who graduate from Brookline College - Tucson with a bachelor's degree go on to jobs where they make an average salary of $21,900 in their early years.
-This is about 45% less that the average pay for college graduates overall.
-However, graduates with your major may make more.
+How Much Money Do Brookline College - Tucson Graduates Make?bachelor's degree recipients from Brookline College - Tucson make around $21,900 per year during the early years of their employment.
+Unfortunately, this is 45% less that the average college graduate's salary of $39,802 per year.
+However, graduates in your major field may make more.

 Location of Brookline College - Tucson